wn-upf/NeSt-VR/README.md

 # NeSt-VR
-This **fork of [ALVR v20.6.0](https://github.com/alvr-org/ALVR)** introduces several extensions to ALVR, made by the Wireless Networking research group at UPF, to be used as a performance monitoring tool and Adaptive BitRate (ABR) testbed for VR streaming.
+This **fork of [ALVR v20.6.0](https://github.com/alvr-org/ALVR)**, developed by the Wireless Networking Research Group at UPF, introduces several extensions to ALVR for monitoring VR streaming performance and developing informed Adaptive BitRate (ABR) algorithms.

 In particular, our project integrates **additional metrics** to characterize the network state during streaming, providing insights into video frame (VF) delivery and network performance.
 Our metrics are logged in the `session_log.txt` file when the `Log to disk` setting is enabled and are also displayed in real time on the `Statistics` tab of the ALVR dashboard: